owulveryck/owulveryck.github.io/content/post/knative-part1.md

 [_scale is_] a region of uniformity, or compatibility, a measure of compatible things, whether by distance, weight, size, color, etc.
 {{< /blockquote >}}

+_TODO_
 #### Data pipeline and time reference

-A data pipeline is a serie of data processing steps.
+A data pipeline is a sseriesof data processing steps.

 > time can run backward locally, as long as the process doesn't depend strongly on what happens around it. https://youtu.be/lDFQiS9T_xk?t=2598